Rasa Sayange

 Don’t get mad, Jero.
 Get even.
 Catch them, tiger.
 Let Majapahit be proud of you.
 Majapahit will rule again.
 Merdeka!

-27. Teng Says:
+27. Teng says:

 Can anybody translate what Sumpah Pemuda is”¦limited vocabulary here”¦